Optimal Signal Extraction from Order Flow: A Matched Filter Perspective on Normalization and Market Microstructure: Empirical Analysis

 \subsection{Signal Structure Validation}

+In the structural regressions below, TV normalization achieves higher univariate $R^2$ in most specifications.
+This reflects TV's mechanical advantage in explaining flow magnitude---since $S^{TV} = D/V$ mechanically absorbs volume variation in $|D|$---not signal quality.
+The informative comparison is the horse race, where MC consistently dominates.
+Readers should evaluate each panel's horse race column rather than the univariate $R^2$ values.

+Before testing the economically central claim of return predictability (Section~\ref{subsec:return_prediction}), we verify the theoretical scaling assumption using regression rather than correlation.
+These signal structure tests ask: does MC normalization capture a more robust structural relationship with order flow magnitude than TV normalization?
+This is a necessary condition for the matched filter hypothesis---if MC does not dominate TV in the horse race specification (that is, conditional on both normalizations competing), its return prediction advantage would be difficult to attribute to the matched filter mechanism.

-Before testing return predictability directly, we first validate that market capitalization normalization better captures the \textit{structural properties} of informed trading flow.
+Using domestic institutional order flow as our primary informed trading proxy (see Section~\ref{subsec:data}), we test whether MC normalization better captures the \textit{structural properties} of informed trading flow.
 Our theoretical model predicts that informed traders scale positions proportionally to market cap ($Q_{inf} \propto \alpha \cdot M$), implying that the relationship between normalized signals and order flow magnitude should be more robust for $S^{MC}$ than $S^{TV}$.